The Type Of Ion Formed By A Nonmetal

 Nonmetals tend to form anions because they have a high electronegativity and need to gain only a few electrons to complete their octet.
 Gaining electrons requires less energy than losing multiple electrons to achieve a stable configuration.

-For example, consider chlorine (Cl), which has seven valence electrons.
+To give you an idea, consider chlorine (Cl), which has seven valence electrons.
 To achieve an octet, chlorine needs to gain only one electron.
 When it gains an electron, it forms a chloride ion (Cl-), which has a stable electron configuration similar to argon (Ar).

 The Process of Anion Formation in Nonmetals